Sunday, August 30, 2015

 Other folks that probably ought not surprise are Faith No More, with “From Out of Nowhere” (probably because I was getting tired of “Epic” and realized that The Real Thing had so much more to offer), and Midnight Oil, with “Surfing with a Spoon,” which is easily the best song off their first three albums combined.
 Oh, and “Sometime to Return,” back in the days when Soul Asylum used to rock.
 (The baroque lyrics of this tune, by the way, give us our volume title.)
 And my all-time favorite Ramones tune, “I Wanna Be Sedated.”10 I first heard the Ramones in my freshman year in college when I met a guy from New Jersey, and that was literally all he listened to.
 He had every one of their albums and nothing else.
 I never quite got into them as much as he did, of course, but I got an early-ish11 education in all things Ramone.

 From there it gets either more obscure or more surprising (or both).
 Concrete Blonde I was introduced to by good friend who almost became my roommate but then didn’t.12 I immediately fell in love with Free (still one of my all-time favorite albums) and eagerly snapped up Bloodletting when it came out.
 It wasn’t as good, to be sure, but it still had some great tracks, such as “The Beast,” which we see here.
 Another friend13 was a big pot smoker who introduced me to a huge variety of music, from Black Uhuru to NWA to Metallica to Bad Brains.14 Now, I never got into Bad Brains that much, but there was another, similar band: hardcore thrash alternating with reggae, only perhaps not as harsh as Bad Brains.
-This band was 24-7 Spyz, and their minor hit “Grandma Dynamite” immediately grabbed me.15 But the one I included here was “Social Plague,” which almost as good and slightly less thrashy.
+This band was 24-7 Spyz, and their minor hit “Grandma Dynamite” immediately grabbed me.15 But the one I included here was “Social Plague,” which is almost as good and slightly less thrashy.
 And, speaking of thrashy, I threw in a Sonic Youth tune off what I consider to be their best album: Goo.
 I know many people prefer Daydream Nation, but I just find Goo more consistent and more accessible.
 Sonic Youth isn’t particularly obscure, and this particular track of theirs was a fairly big hit on the alt-rock charts.
 “Kool Thing” is somehow both smooth and rockin’ at the same time, and has a guest spot from Chuck D.16

-Then you have the tunes from bands you might not have expected: Guadalcanal Diary, with their Athens-bred jangle-pop which is sibling to REM, but still very distinct from it, and They Might Be Giants, known for quirky folk-infused alterna-pop which eventually led them to a successful carrer in children’s music.
+Then you have the tunes from bands you might not have expected: Guadalcanal Diary, with their Athens-bred jangle-pop which is sibling to REM, but still very distinct from it, and They Might Be Giants, known for quirky folk-infused alterna-pop which eventually led them to a successful career in children’s music.
 When it comes to GD, Walking in the Shadow of the Big Man is my clear favorite, but Flip-Flop has one thing going for it: ”...
 Vista,” which I find insanely catchy and irresistible.
 On the other hand, all of TMBG’s first three albums are excellent, and any number of tunes would have worked here.
 But their amazing reworking of 1953’s “Istanbul (Not Constantinople)”—much faster and catchier than the original—is the one I wanted to highlight for this mix.

 Perhaps the two most unlikely tracks here are the two that introduce what would be side 2 of the original cassette version: Ice-T’s “The Girl Tried to Kill Me” and Junior Reid’s version of “Eleanor Rigby.”
 Rap and reggae are two genres that I’m not a huge fan of, but there are some artists and albums that I like, and these two tracks are emblematic of the first rap album I ever bought and the first reggae album I ever bought.
 Ice-T is easily my favorite rap artist, and The Iceberg is one of the few rap albums that I enjoy pretty much every track on.
 “The Girl Tried to Kill Me” is not only a great tune, but funny as hell.
 Likewise, One Blood is the only reggae album I ever heard that I enjoyed all the way through.
 If you’re a reggae fan, I probably don’t have to tell you that Reid is the guy who stepped into Black Uhuru after original singer Michael Rose left.17 One Blood contains a lot of great songs, but his version of the Beatles’ “Eleanor Rigby” is pretty awesome, in my opinion.18 Somehow these two tracks always seemed to flow into each other really well to me, despite their very diverse styles.